quranicphrases/quranic-phrases/DEPLOYMENT.md

 ## 🚀 Deployment to GitHub Pages

-### Automatic Deployment (Recommended)
+### Manual Deployment via GitHub Actions

-This project is configured for automatic deployment to GitHub Pages using GitHub Actions.
+This project is configured for manual deployment to GitHub Pages using GitHub Actions.

 **Setup Steps:**